22.11.2024

 "Surely "no one has doubt, rather all ages have known that the holy and most blessed Peter, chief and head of the apostles and pillar of faith and foundation of the Catholic Church, received the keys of the kingdom from our Lord Jesus Christ, the Savior and Redeemer of the human race; and he up to this time and always lives and presides and exercises judgment in his successors, the bishops of the holy See of Rome, which was founded by him and consecrated by his blood, [cf. Council of Ephesus, see n.
 112].
 Therefore, whoever succeeds Peter in this chair, he according to the institution of Christ himself, holds the primacy of Peter over the whole Church.”
 (THE SOURCES OF CATHOLIC DOGMA, Translated by Roy J. Deferrari from the Thirtieth Edition of Henry Denzinger's Enchiridion Symbolorum, This translation was made from the thirtieth edition of Enchiridion Symbolorum, by Henry Denzinger, revised by Karl Rahner, S.J., published in 1954 by Herder & Co., Freiburg., Nihil Obstat: Dominic Hughes, O.P.
 Censor Deputatus, Imprimatur: +Patrick A. O'Boyle, Archbishop of Washington, April 25, 1955, p.
 453)

-A layman, a deacon, a priest can become a bishop by the Sacrament of Orders.
-Even a non-Catholic can become a valid bishop materially, but not formally.
+A Catholic priest can become a bishop by the Sacrament of Orders, and a non-Catholic priest can become a valid bishop materially, but not formally.

 A layman, a deacon, a priest, a bishop can be elected Pope.
 However, only a Catholic can be elected Pope.
 A public heretic is prevented by Divine Law from being validly elected.